ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/specification.md

 ## [Home Position](#home-position)

-The diagram below shows the “home position” of the Dynamixel PRO+s from OpenManipulator-PRO.
+The diagram below shows the “home position” of the Dynamixel PRO+s from OpenMANIPULATOR-PRO.

 ![](/assets/images/platform/openmanipulator_pro/home_position.jpg)